 How did potentially unwanted applications install on my computer?

-As mentioned above, most potentially unwanted applications are distributed using a "bundling" method.
-Bundling is deceptive marketing method used to trick people into unintentional downloads or/and installations of various PUAs.
-Developers attempt to achieve it by hiding these apps in "Custom", "Advanced" and other settings of this type.
-Software developers avoid disclosing information about unwanted apps being bundled as much as possible and hope that users will not notice them.
-Unfortunately, there are many users who skip download or installation steps/do not check the mentioned settings.
-By doing so they allow PUAs to be installed without even knowing it.
+As mentioned above, most potentially unwanted applications are distributed via "bundling", a deceptive marketing method used to trick people into unintentional download and installation of PUAs.
+Developers achieve this by hiding PUAs in "Custom", "Advanced", and other settings.
+Software developers avoid disclosing information about bundling of unwanted apps being and hope that users will not notice them.
+Unfortunately, many users skip download and installation steps and do not check the settings.
+In doing so, they allow PUAs to be installed without their knowledge.

 How to avoid installation of potentially unwanted applications?

-It is recommended to download any software using official, trustworthy websites and direct links.
-We do not recommend to use torrents, third party software downloaders, unofficial websites or other similar sources.
-Download and install software with care: check included "Custom", "Advanced" and other settings.
-Deselect (opt-out) all the potentially unwanted applications (offers to download or install them) and only then finish the download or installation process.
-Ads that are displayed on unreliable pages should not be clicked, they often redirect users to shady websites related to gambling, adult dating, pornography and so on.
-Or they trigger installations of unwanted applications.
-If you encounter unwanted ads or/and redirects, check the list of add-ons, extensions or plug-ins installed on your web browser and remove suspicious/unwanted entries immediately.
-Same applies to programs installed on your computer (operating system).
+You are advised to download software using official, trustworthy websites and direct links.
+Do not use torrents, third party software downloaders, unofficial websites, or other similar sources.
+Download and install software with care: check included "Custom", "Advanced", and other settings.
+Deselect or opt-out of all potentially unwanted applications (offers to download or install them) and only then finish the download/installation process.
+Do not click ads displayed on dubious pages, since they often redirect users to malicious sites relating to gambling, adult dating, pornography, and so on.
+They can also trigger installation of unwanted applications.
+If you encounter unwanted ads or redirects, check the list of add-ons, extensions, and plug-ins installed on your browser and remove suspicious/unwanted entries immediately.
+The same applies to programs installed on your computer (operating system).
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Screenshot of Qbit PC Speedup installation setup: